Effective behavior of heterogeneous media governed by strain gradient elasticity

 the {\it effective elastic modulus} motivated by the relation between the modulus and end displacement in the case of the homogenous bar.

-We start with the case of a two-piece bar where $l=L$ ($N=l/L=1$) and fix $E_1=1$, $E_2=5$.
+We start with the case of a two-piece bar where $\ell=1$ ($N=1$) and fix $E_1=1$, $E_2=5$.
 Figure \ref{fig:hetero}(a) shows the strain for various combinations of material lengths $\lambda_1$ and $\lambda_2$.
 We see the effect of the interface, and its dependance on the material lengths.
 The effective modulus $\bar{E}$ (cf.\ (\ref{eq:bare})) is shown in Figure \ref{fig:hetero}(b).
 In contrast to the case of the homogeneous bar, the effective modulus of the two-piece bar depends on the material scales due to the presence of the boundary layers near the interface.
-When both the material lengths are large, the boundary layer dominates the bar and so the effective elastic modulus approaches arithmetic mean of the two elastic moduli ($\bar{E} = \langle E \rangle$ where $\langle \cdot \rangle$ denotes the average).
-In contrast, when either or both material lengths are small, the boundary layer at the interface is small and we approach the elastic solution.
+When both the material lengths are large, these boundary layers dominate the bar and so the effective elastic modulus approaches arithmetic mean of the two elastic moduli ($\bar{E} = \langle E \rangle = 3$).
+In contrast, when either or both material lengths are small, the boundary layer at the interface is small and we approach the elastic solution ($\bar{E} = \langle E^{-1} \rangle^{-1} = 5/3$).
 In fact, when $\lambda_1=\lambda_2=\lambda$, we can show that

 This is shown in the Figure \ref{fig:hetero}(c) as the solid line.